 Seeing their leader about to die, one Royal Marine slashed the pirate across the neck with his cutlass and badly wounded him.

-Despite the ferocity of the pirates, over time the element of surprise and the superior training of the marines began to tell as the pirates were killed and pushed back.
+Over time the element of surprise and the superior training of the marines began to tell as the pirates were killed and pushed back, even though they were ferocious fighters.

 Despite his terrible wound, Blackbeard kept fighting until he was overcome by sword slashes and pistol shots.
 Maynard, having won a famous victory, tied Blackbeard’s severed head to his mast, before sailing home and displaying it proudly to Spottswood.